Search

 Introduction

-To compare these two solutions fairly, we set up a 2-node Hyperconverged Infrastructure (HCI) Hyper-V cluster under two different configurations:
+To compare these two fairly, we set up a 2-node Hyperconverged Infrastructure (HCI) Hyper-V cluster under two different configurations:

 Volumes are allocated with 20% in the mirror tier and 80% in the parity tier, adhering to Microsoft’s recommendations: